Infinite-dimensional uniform polyhedra: Introduction

-\begin{definition}[Why the heck is it all in terms of posets] Our first step towards resolution of the conflict is to further subdivide the cubes into simplices, without introducing new vertices.
-These simplices are now asymmetric, but each comes with a natural total order on its vertices, for it is isometric to the ``standard skew $n$-simplex'' $\{(x_1,\dots,x_n)\mid 0\le x_1\le\dots\le x_n\le 1\}\subset\R^n$ for some $n$ with the $l_\infty$ metric.
-One can now use these asymmetric metric simplices as separate building blocks, making sure their vertex orderings agree whenever they overlap.
+Our first step towards resolution of the conflict is to further subdivide the cubes into simplices, without introducing new vertices.
+(Of course, this subdivision is ``handicapped'' in that its open stars of vertices do not form a uniform cover.)
+These simplices are now asymmetric, but each comes with a natural total order on its vertices, for it is isometric to the ``standard skew $n$-simplex'' $\{(x_1,\dots,x_n)\mid 0\le x_1\le\dots\le x_n\le 1\}\subset\R^n$ for some $n$ with the $l_\infty$ metric. \footnote{This natural subdivision of an $n$-cube into $n!$ of $n$-simplices was described by H. Freudenthal \cite{Fr2}*{\S1}.
+The case $n=3$ was also known to Liu Hui in the 3rd century AD, and the skew $n$-simplices (without the $l_\infty$ metric) were also known to L. Schl\"afli in the 19th century, who called them ``orthoschemes''.} One can now try to use these asymmetric metric simplices as separate building blocks, making sure their vertex orderings agree whenever they overlap.
 Thus let us call a partial ordering of the vertices of a simplicial complex {\it compatible} if it induces a total ordering on each simplex, or equivalently if vertices connected by an edge are comparable.

 If $K$ is a simplicial complex with a compatible partial ordering of vertices, or more generally any $\Delta$-set (=semi-simplicial set in a modern terminology), then we can canonically endow every simplex of $K$ with the standard skew metric; as long as there are no loops in the $1$-skeleton (in the case of a $\Delta$-set), this can be shown to extend to a path metric on the entire $K$.
 Unfortunately, this metric is generally plagued by the very same problem that we intended to avoid: it turns out that for each $\eps>0$ there exists an $n$ such that every point of the standard skew $n$-simplex is $\eps$-close to some point in its boundary (see Example \ref{counterexample}).